rutvikpathak11/Advanced_Database_Organization/README.md

 # Advanced_Database_Organization
 ADO

-Advanced Database Organization is about designing database system, storing and retriving data to and from disk to memory, file system, query processing.
+Advanced Database Organization is about designing database system, storing and retrieving data to and from disk to memory, file system, query processing.
 This repository includes below functionalities implemented:

 Storage Manager: Read/write blocks from a file on disk to/from memory.